Akash3121/GHW-MLH-2k23/Day1.md

 Learn GitBranching:
 checout command will move to different brach, if not present creates a new branch

-git checkout -b newBramch {creates a new branch}
+git checkout -b newBramch {creates a new branch and the current will moves to this newBranch, when we commit it adds to newBranch and not to the main branch}